hollance/Deepfish/README.markdown

 Swipe left/right to look at the different layers.

+Tap the video preview to switch to a static image of a cat (useful for testing that the neural network code actually works).

 > Note: this is alpha software.
 I quickly threw this together to play with convnet visualizations on my iPhone.
 There are a lot of things in the code that are not quite kosher yet.

 Only tested on the iPhone 6s but the app *should* work on other iPhones too, as long as they have an A8 processor.